-Congenital Anomaly: A physical developmental defect is present at the time of birth and is identified within the first twelve months of delivery- (COC, 2018).
-(Behrman et al. 2011). .
+Congenital Anomaly: A physical developmental defect is present at the time of birth and is identified within the first twelve months of delivery (COC, 2018).

 Cosmetic Procedures: Procedures or services that change or improve appearance without significantly improving physiological function (COC, 2018).